Central centrifugal cicatricial alopecia

 How can central centrifugal cicatricial alopecia be treated?

-Stop (or reduce) damaging hair-grooming practices: Women are encouraged to consider natural hairstyles, minimise the use of heated hair devices (hooded dryers, blow dryers, hot combs and flat irons), avoid tight braids, weaves or extensions or any other hair practice that causes scalp discomfort or irritation.
+Consider less use of all heated hair devices (hooded dryers, blow dryers, hot combs, and flat irons), avoid tight braids, weaves or extensions or any other hair practice that causes scalp discomfort or irritation.
 Hardening gels and sprays should be avoided as they increase the hair’s fragility.
-Relaxers should only be performed by a professional, no more frequently than every 6-8 weeks and only to new hair growth only.
+Relaxers should only be performed by a professional, no more frequently than every 6-8 weeks and to new hair growth only.
 The scalp should not burn when using a relaxer.

 Wigs and hair pieces: These can either be bought privately or obtained through the support of the NHS with a consultant’s prescription (please note, prescription charges apply).

-(i) Hair transplantation.
+• Hair transplantation.
 This is a procedure whereby hair follicles are taken from other places on the scalp and transplanted into the bald areas.
 This option is only available if the inflammatory process has been well-controlled with treatment for at least a year.
-This should be done with caution due to the high risk of keloid scar formation in people affected by CCCA.
+This should be done with caution due to the high risk of keloid (raised) scar formation in people affected by CCCA.

 Self-care (What can I do?)

-• Seek unbiased medical help and be wary of online solutions, especially those that offer instant, or quick, remedies.
+• Seek unbiased medical help and be wary of online solutions, especially those that offer instant or quick remedies.

-• Avoid exposing hair to excessive heat (such as hooded dryers, blow dryers, hot combs, and flat irons), chemicals (such as hair relaxers) and increased friction (such as vigorous brushing).
+• Avoid exposing hair to excessive heat (such as hooded dryers, blow dryers, hot combs, and flat irons) and increased friction (such as vigorous brushing).

 • It is important to protect any bald areas of your scalp from the sun to prevent sunburn and long-term sun damage.
-You should cover any bald patches with sun block or a hat if you are going to be exposed to sunlight for long periods.
+You should cover any bald patches with sun block or a hat if you are going to be exposed to sunlight for prolonged periods.

 Where can I get more information about central centrifugal cicatricial alopecia?